Hamish Harding: British adventurer among crew missing on Titanic sub

 The Titan is designed to carry five people and has "life support" for 96 hours for the crew, according to the firm's website.

-For Mr Harding, the trip to Titanic's wreckage was the latest in a string of adventures that has seen him visit the South Pole multiple times, fly into space in 2022 on board Blue Origin's fifth human-crewed flight, and set three world records - including the longest time spent at full ocean depth during a dive to the deepest part of the Mariana Trench.
+For Mr Harding, a private jet dealer, the trip to Titanic's wreckage was the latest in a string of adventures that has seen him visit the South Pole multiple times, fly into space in 2022 on board Blue Origin's fifth human-crewed flight, and set three world records - including the longest time spent at full ocean depth during a dive to the deepest part of the Mariana Trench.

 The Titanic sits 3,800m (12,500ft) beneath the surface at the bottom of the Atlantic.
 It is about 600km (370 miles) off the coast of Newfoundland.